 What does a Pelvic Floor Physical Therapy evaluation look like?

 Your pelvic floor physical therapy evaluation will be with a board-certified Women’s Health Doctor of Physical Therapy.
 Kim will start by getting to know you, your medical history, and what brought you to PT, in order to better understand your current condition.
 You might talk about any pain you may be experiencing, your lifestyle, and more specific to pelvic health: your obstetric history, bowel/bladder habits, and sexual function.
 Kim will then evaluate your overall posture, mobility, strength, balance, and body mechanics.
 Depending on your history and symptoms, Kim may suggest an external and internal pelvic floor muscle evaluation, which can be performed vaginally or rectally to assist in diagnosis and treatment.
 Kim will share her findings, discuss recommendations for your plan of care, and answer any questions you have related to you meeting your goals.

 What does a Counseling Intake look like?

 We start by exploring what’s going on for you now, that sparked your reaching out for support.
-We’ll talk about a variety of aspects of your history, including where you live, your current family situation, social life, culture, schooling, career, family history, trauma you may have experienced, health and medical history, and previous treatment.
+We’ll talk about a variety of aspects of your history, including where you live, your current family situation, close relationships, social life, culture, schooling, career, family history, trauma, health and medical history, and previous treatment.
 We’ll talk about the things you want to address in your life and examine what’s contributing to those challenges.
 We'll explore ways you have coped in the past, what has and hasn't been helpful, and start to identify new coping strategies for practice.
-The biggest questions Sam emphasizes when beginning with clients are: “What do you hope to gain from being in therapy?” and "What would you like to see yourself do differently?"
+The biggest questions Sam emphasizes when beginning with new clients are: “What do you hope to gain from therapy?” and "What would you like to see yourself doing differently?"